 Last year’s CTO Christmas list included an exciting mix of new and maturing technologies promising to transform the way we do business in 2019.
-So, like the January Sale bargain hunters, I’ve been chasing around recently making sure my shopping bags are full of new technology opportunities for the coming year, such as:
+So, like the January Sale bargain hunters, I’ve been chasing around recently making sure my shopping bags are full of new technology opportunities and data management trends for the coming year, such as:

 Just like receiving a new toy at Christmas and discovering the batteries were not included, success with any of the above technologies requires good Data Management practices, or they won’t work.

 Recent patterns in digital transformation suggest 2019 will see Data Management processes and technologies maturing to deliver advantage at the intersection of the enterprise trinity (business, process, and people) supporting a cultural shift within organisations where all stakeholders will contribute to Data Management in the expectation of improved outcomes.
 This new culture, coupled with advances in Machine Learning and Artificial Intelligence algorithms, applied to data, will ensure Data Management retains its front-of-mind importance and push the role of the Data Engineer further to the front.